AMC Eagle: 1981 ProRally series

-Drivers Guy Light and Jim Brandt finished the 1981 Northern Lights rally just three minutes behind first place in the Production Class "in spite of nailing a tree dead center with their brand new AMC Eagle SX/4."
+Drivers Guy Light and Jim Brandt finished the 1981 Northern Lights rally just three minutes behind first place in the Production Class "despite nailing a tree dead center with their brand new AMC Eagle SX/4."
 Two weeks later at the Chisum Trail rally, the Light and Brandt SX/4 captured fifth place overall, as well as won first in the Production Class, "only the second rally for the Michigan team in their new Eagle."
 The next event was the Susquehannock Trail rally that saw the first-place winner face "a stiff challenge" from Light and Brandt's SX/4 that captured second less than a minute later.
 At the Centennial rally held in Monument, Colorado, the Light and Brandt team in their AMC Eagle SX/4 placed third in the Production class and seventh overall.
 There were three entries with AMC Eagle SX/4s in the Sunriser 400 rally.
 Light and Brandt won the Production Class and finished seventh overall, followed by drivers Gene Henderson and Jim Kloosterman placing fourth in Production and eleventh overall, but Steve Dorr and Bob Lyle did not complete the race.
 With only 33 cars finishing out of 71 that entered, the grueling Press-on-Regardless Rally held in Michigan.
 Light and Brandt placed their SX/4 just two minutes behind the winning team in the Production Class.

 The AMC Eagle SX/4 cars captured both second and third place in the 1981 Sno*Drift Production Class rally held on Michigan's snow-covered gravel surface roads in January.
 Second in the Production Class and sixth overall were Henderson and Kloosterman.
 "They were robbed of a nearly certain win in the class when the route was blocked on the 12th stage by John Woolf ... [who] was in second place when the car slid on the ice and went straight into a bank tearing off the right front strut and setting the car straight across the road.
 Henderson was blocked and had to help clear the car from the road before he could continue.
 They lost two minutes, two places, and a win in the class."
 Third place Production and seventh overall in this two-day race in Grayling, Michigan, went to Guy Light and Jim Brandt.
 The finale of the 1981 SCCA ProRally season was held in Reno, Nevada.
 This is where Light and Brandt drove their AMC Eagle SX/4 to an eight-minute victory over the second-place finisher in the Production Class, as well as placing tenth overall.

 The Light and Brandt team ended 1981 with second place in total points for both driver and co-driver, as well as helping put AMC third in the Production Manufacturer standings for the ProRally season.